Skip to main content

 SubnetThe subnet for the node pool in CIDR format.
 For example, 10.10.100.0/24.

-8. Click Confirm to create the node pool.
+8. Select Confirm to create the node pool.

 Validate

-Use the following steps to validate that the node pool was created successfully.
+Use the following steps to validate that the node pool was created.

 1. Log in to Palette as a tenant administrator.

-2. Navigate to the left Main Menu and select Tenant Settings.
+2. From the left main menu, select Tenant Settings.

-4. Click on the PCG for which you created a node pool.
+4. Select the PCG for which you want to create a node pool.

-5. From the PCG details page, click on the IP Address Management (IPAM) tab.
+5. From the PCG details page, select the IP Address Management (IPAM) tab.

 6. The new node pool should be listed in the Node Pools section.

-To use the new node pool, you will need to create a cluster and assign the node pool when configuring the cluster control plane and worker nodes.
+To use the new node pool, you will need to create a VMware vSphere cluster with a static IP network and assign the node pool when configuring the cluster control plane and worker nodes.